REFRIGERANT BEHAVIOR

 Latent Heat

-The "hidden" energy needed to change phase without changing temperature.
-When water boils at 100°C, the extra energy turning it to steam is latent heat — you can't feel it as temperature, but it moves enormous amounts of energy.
+The "hidden" energy needed to change between liquid and gas without changing temperature.
+When water boils at 100°C, it needs extra energy just to turn into steam; that's latent heat!

 Evaporation

-Liquid turning to gas, absorbing heat and cooling surroundings.
-This is what happens in your AC's indoor unit — refrigerant boils and pulls heat from your room air.
+Liquid turning to gas, which absorbs heat and cools the surroundings.
+This is what happens in your AC's indoor unit; the refrigerant boils and sucks heat out of your room air.

 Condensation

-Gas turning to liquid, releasing heat and warming surroundings.
-This happens in your AC's outdoor unit — hot vapor becomes liquid and dumps heat outside.
+Gas turning to liquid, which releases heat and warms the surroundings.
+This happens in your AC's outdoor unit; hot vapor turns back into liquid and heats up the outside air.

-Temperature going up or down without phase change.
-You can "sense" it because the thermometer moves.
-Like heating water from 20°C to 80°C — hotter, but still liquid.
+Temperature going up or down without changing phase.
+You can "sense" this heat transfer because the temperature changes; for example, heating water from 20°C to 80°C.

 Subcooled Liquid

-Liquid cooler than its boiling point.
-Like water at room temperature — stable as liquid with room to absorb more heat before it starts boiling.
+Liquid that's cooler than its boiling point.
+Like water at room temperature; perfectly happy being liquid with room to absorb more heat before boiling.

 Saturated

-Right at the boiling point.
+Right at the boiling point; ready to change phase.
 Any heat added causes boiling; any heat removed causes condensation.
-Temperature stays constant during the phase change — all energy goes into changing phase, not raising temperature.
+Temperature stays constant during phase change.

 Superheated Vapor

-Gas hotter than needed to stay gaseous.
-It has extra heat energy beyond what's needed to be vapor — like invisible steam above boiling water.
+Gas that's hotter than it needs to be to stay gas.
+It has extra heat energy stored beyond what's needed to just be vapor.